SoysCodingCafe/mole_rancher_remastered/README.md

 This is the remastered version of the original game which came 5th Overall in the Bevy Jam #2.

-Mole Rancher can be played at: https://soyscodingcafe.itch.io/mole-rancher
+The game jam version of Mole Rancher can be played at: https://soyscodingcafe.itch.io/mole-rancher

 ## CREDITS